meine-stadt-transparent/meine-stadt-transparent/readme.md

 ./manage.py search_index --rebuild # Push the changed data to ElasticSearch
 ```

-### Using the OParl Importer programmatically

-`importer.oparl_import.OParlImport` has all the top level methods which are e.g. used by the import commands.
-It inherits `importer.oparl_objects.OParlObjects` which has methods to import the individual OParl objects except System.
-You need to pass the constructor an option set based on `importer.oparl_helper.default_options` with the correct value for `entrypoint` set.
-Note that error handling with mutlithreading and liboparl is weird to non-functional.

 ### A complete installation for a city, starting from an empty database

 To bootstrap a city, two pieces of information are required: the URL of the OParl-Endpoint, and (for now) the German "Gemeindeschlüssel".